 Choose how the No Slip condition on internal boundaries should be treated.
-The options are Standard no slip formulation (default) and Porous slip.
-The latter option provides a unified treatment when the porous matrix is fully resolved as well as when it is under-resolved ensuring a smooth transition between regions with different resolutions; see No Slip under Wall in the The Laminar Flow and Creeping Flow Interfaces section.
+The options are Standard no slip formulation and Porous slip (default).
+The latter option provides a unified treatment when the porous matrix is fully resolved as well as when it is under resolved ensuring a smooth transition between regions with different resolutions; see No Slip under Wall in the The Laminar Flow and Creeping Flow Interfaces section.